-In the interview, Claudius Rieger provides some insight into the challenges of an IBP project in the pharma industry and tells us how he has continued to develop in his role as Senior Consultant so that he has become a process industry specialist.
+In the interview, Claudius Rieger tells us his personal success story and provides insights into the challenges of an IBP project in the pharma industry.
+He describes how he has continued to develop in his role as Senior Consultant so that he has become a process industry specialist.

 Hello Claudius, you’re Senior Consultant in the Integrated Business Planning sector.
 Can you tell us what you actually do?

 My name is Claudius, I grew up on the Ammersee, studied business informatics, and am currently living in Munich because I love it there.
 In my free time, I can usually be found skiing or hiking or on a sailboat.

 I’ve worked at valantic for more than 3.5 years in the Integrated Business Planning area.
 As Senior Consultant, I assist our customers with the development of an intelligent, long-term planning process that has to strike a balance between stable processes, clear organization, and integrated IT architecture.
 We always start in the strategic area, work tactically to derive the SIOP (Sales, Inventory, and Operations Planning) process, and finish up with the operative exercise on the shop floor.
 And we do this custom-tailored for each customer’s industry.

 What does one of your projects actually look like?
 What kinds of questions does the customer have for you?